-During 2018 the Group decided to sell two of its premises in the Netherlands that are classified as assets held for sale.
+During 2018 the Group decided to sell two of its properties in the Netherlands that are classified as assets held for sale.
 The Board considered the assets to meet the criteria to be classified as held for sale for the following reasons:

-- · Both premises are available for immediate sale and can be sold to the buyer in its current condition; - The actions to complete the sale were initiated and expected to be completed within one year from the date of initial classification; - · A potential buyer has been identified and negotiations as at the reporting date are at an advance stage. - One of the premises, located in Rotterdam met the criteria on 30 November 2018, and the other, located in Hoofddorp on 31 December 2018. - The Group has completed the sale of the premise located in Hoofddorp to an institutional investor in January 2019.
+- Both premises are available for immediate sale and can be sold to the buyer in its current condition; - The actions to complete the sale were initiated and expected to be completed within one year from the date of initial classification; - A potential buyer has been identified and negotiations as at the reporting date are at an advance stage. - One of the premises, located in Rotterdam met the criteria on 30 November 2018, and the other, located in Hoofddorp on 31 December 2018. - The Group has completed the sale of the premise located in Hoofddorp to an institutional investor in January 2019 and the other premise located in Rotterdam in June 2019.